From the airport to the city centre Czech Republic

 Public transport Czech Republic

 The Czech capital has a dense, efficient, clear, modern and inexpensive (at least for tourists) public transport system (Dopravní Podnik).
 There are 3 modern metro lines, 27 streetcar lines and countless bus routes.
 All modes of transport arrive on time, and streetcars and subway trains run at 2-minute, 5-minute or 10-minute intervals.
 The Prague Transport Company operates the metro, bus, streetcar, trolley and funicular networks.
 The same ticket applies to all these services.
-The only drawback is that these services are not really accessible to the disabled.
+The only drawback is that these services are not easily accessible for the disabled.
 At night, streetcar service is reduced, but continues on the main lines at a slightly lower frequency.

 Tickets(jízdenky) are the same for all public transport.
 They can be purchased at tobacconists(tabák), newspaper stands or ticket offices and machines located inside metro stations.
 They cannot be purchased on buses or streetcars.
 Tickets must be punched (once only, at the start of the journey) at the orange kiosks at metro station entrances, or inside the bus, trolley or streetcar.
 They must be kept until the end of the journey, as there are numerous checks.
 You can take your bike into the metro during off-peak hours only.